Edit Content

 Patient Perspective: Incontinence Stole Parts Of My Life.

-I’m 65 years old, and for years I let my incontinence control me.
+I’m 65 years old, and for years I let my incontinence control me and the Incontinence Stole Parts Of My Life.

 I always had a bit of an overactive bladder – I’d race to the bathroom as soon as I got home, no matter where I had been or how long I’d been out.
 Washing dishes after dinner had me almost hopping to the toilet, for fear I’d have a leak.